 Interactive video offers a way forward for retail

 Retail marketers aren’t lying in bed at night contemplating how to use interactive video (assuming they even know what it is or that the technology is within their reach).
 But they probably should be.
-They’re far more concerned with the ROI on their campaigns (often utilising video), how to replicate in-store experiences online and how to differentiate their brand from the hundreds of other retailers vying for a slice of the e-commerce pie.
+They’re far more concerned with the ROI on their campaigns (often utilizing video), how to replicate in-store experiences online and how to differentiate their brand from the hundreds of other retailers vying for a slice of the e-commerce pie.

 Interactive video delivers on all fronts.